Temperature in Delhi dips to 2.4 degree Celsius

 New Delhi, Dec 28: The temperature in Delhi is recorded 2.4 degrees Celsius as per the India Meteorological Department (IMD) on the wee hours of Saturday.
 The mercury level dipped at 6:10 AM today, recorded as the coolest day of this year so far.
 With this, the met department warned that it's possible that the mercury dips further.

 On Saturday morning, the Rajpath in the national capital was covered with dense fog.
+The temperature recorded in several places in Delhi- in Safdurjung enclave 2.4, Palam 3.1, Lodhi Road 1.7, Aya Nagar 1.9.
+Delhi's minimum temperature today will be 1.7 degrees.

 People were seen lighting up the fire and flocking around the flame to keep themselves warm in many parts of the city.